jallowmodou/Data-Lake/README.md

-# Data-Storage-
+# Data-Lake-
-Data for Exploratory Analysis and Visualization
+Data Lake for Exploratory Analysis and Visualization